Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: From Digital Replicas to Semantic Intelligence and Goal-oriented Principle

 The objective of this layer is to infuse autonomous intelligence into the static knowledge blueprint established by the knowledge-based layer.
 The primary approach involves mining the underlying associations within the data---including spatiotemporal features, causal relationships, and information significance---thereby addressing the challenges of data sparsity and constrained communication within the SAGSIN PCCA loop.

 Although SAGSIN exhibits highly dynamic characteristics, strong correlations exist between prior and subsequent states across both temporal and spatial scales; for instance, satellites, despite their high velocity, follow predictable trajectories.
 By leveraging existing dynamic models and algorithms such as LSTM to extract spatiotemporal features from various components, GOST can utilize data from key nodes to perform high-quality temporal state prediction and spatial state completion \cite{zhu2021knowledge}.
-This capability significantly mitigates the impact of SAGSIN's high dynamics, reduces the required interaction frequency between GOST and SAGSIN, and alleviates the pressure on the communication stage of the PCCA loop.

 While reducing communication pressure, the correlations between sample data can also ameliorate the issue of sample sparsity in SAGSIN.
-Causal inference algorithms capture state transition laws \cite{thomas2023causal}, enhancing modeling accuracy under sparse data conditions; physics-informed neural networks (PINNs) can infer unobserved states based on prior physical laws \cite{kim2022data}; and GAI methods, as discussed in \cite{huang2024digital,10409284,chai2024generative}, can generate virtual SAGSIN samples for learning-based methods, simultaneously improving the quality of GOST and the O\&M capabilities of SAGSIN.
+For example, causal inference algorithms capture state transition laws \cite{thomas2023causal}, enhancing modeling accuracy under sparse data conditions; physics-informed neural networks (PINNs) can infer unobserved states based on prior physical laws \cite{kim2022data}; and GAI methods, as discussed in \cite{huang2024digital,10409284,chai2024generative}, can generate virtual SAGSIN samples.